fahadnayyar/parallel_array_sum/README.md

 # parallel_array_sum
 A library to do parallel addition of array using pthreads in O(M/N + Log N) time.
-(M = size of input array, N = number of threads used for addition)/
+(M = size of input array, N = number of threads used for addition)

 ## To build:
 $ make